-OK, for those of you who prefer a video tutorial, watch the one below.
-If for some reason it won’t load, you can also watch it on YouTube here.
+OK, for those of you who prefer a video tutorial showing how to make a zippered pouch, watch the one below.
+If for some reason it won’t load, you can also watch how to make a DIY zip pouch on YouTube here.
 And if you’re a written tutorial gal (or guy), keep scrolling to the written tutorial below the video.

 To start, if your zipper is too long, make a mark 1/2″ from where the edge of the fabric will hit.
 Center the zipper under your presser foot at that mark, and set your machine to a wide zig-zag with a very short stitch length.
 Hand crank your machine to check that your needle isn’t going to hit the zipper whilst zigging or zagging, (VERY important if using a metal zipper) and then sew a few stitches and backstitch over them to create a new zipper stop out of thread.

 Cut the zipper so it is 9 in long.
 If it’s an nylon coil zipper, you can cut right through the teeth.
 If it’s metal, carefully cut between teeth.

 Next, place the zipper right sides together with one of the pieces of outer fabric, matching the edges.
 Switch to a zipper foot on your sewing machine and stitch the zipper to the fabric.